Making Movies and Working with STK Models

 Camera control tool

 Use the Camera Control tool () to define the path that the virtual camera takes during a technical animation.
-The Camera Control tool provides:
+The Camera Control tool provides the following functional access:

 1. Return to STK.